 - It’s collaborative.
-We’ve limited the training to a small group of participants so that attorneys can lead participants in collaborative, solution-oriented discussions.
+Attorneys will lead participants in collaborative, solution-oriented discussions.

 - It’s active.
 This training is hands-on.
 Our attorneys will lead you in exercises to help you learn how to read statutes and regulations critically so that when there are changes to the law you will be better equipped to understand and adapt to the changes.